 Airport Limousine.
 Near the baggage claim area on the arrival hall are several counters offering transfer services from the airport to your hotel.
 They might be pushy sometimes and rates can range from THB400 to 600.
 You can skip the airport to your hotel in no time in a nice car.

 Taxi Meter.
 Outside the arrival hall are 24-hour taxi cabs that can bring you to your destination.
-Just be sure to ask for the driver to turn on his meter.
-I’ve heard from other travelers that an airport surcharge of THB100 is added on the metered fare.
+Just be sure to ask the driver to turn on his meter.
+I’ve heard from other travelers that an airport surcharge of THB100 is added to the metered fare.

 Mini Bus Join-in.
 The cheapest way and perfect for backpackers who are on a tight budget.
-Though the service is not available 24-hours, a late arrival in Phuket Airport will force you to wait for the earliest departure, around 8 in the morning.
-You can avail the services via the counters on the arrival hall or at the booths outside the airport gates.
-I paid THB180 for the trip from the airport to Patong area.
-The bus will stop at a travel agency office along the way for travelers to avail tour packages (which are way too expensive).
+Though the service is not available 24 hours, late arrival at Phuket Airport will force you to wait for the earliest departure, around 8 in the morning.
+You can avail of the services via the counters in the arrival hall or at the booths outside the airport gates.
+I paid THB180 for the trip from the airport to the Patong area.
+The bus will stop at a travel agency office along the way for travelers to avail Thailand vacation packages.
 None from our group availed a tour from the agency.
-I just simply availed discounted and hassle-free Phuket and Krabi tours on Klook.

 How to Get Out of Krabi Airport